Link building for eCommerce sites is harder now than it ever has been. Why?

 So I wanted to do something different and show tactics that are being used to create brands that are actionable and shouldn’t cost you a fortune.

-These are the tactics that brands like Apple, Amazon, MAC Cosmetics and more are using to generate links.
+These are the link building strategies that brands like Apple, Amazon, MAC Cosmetics and more are using to generate quality links.

 User Generated Content

-How does one make use and harness the power of user generated content?
+How does one make use and harness the power of user generated content on an ecommerce site?
 Check out some of our ideas below…

 Build a community